 You know paper comes in a huge variety of weights; you know there are all kinds of terms and numbers to describe these weights; but if you are like many, you may not know what all these terms and numbers mean.

 How is Paper Weight Defined?
-(Just a Quick Lesson).
+(A Quick Lesson)

 You may have noticed that our specialty papers are split up into four categories:

-To understand the weight ranges that fall within each category, you must first understand a bit about how weight is defined.
+To understand the weight ranges that fall within each category, you must first understand how weight is defined.

-Within these four categories, papers are split up into two main weight scales of paper – text weight and cover weight.
+Within these four categories, papers are split up into two main scales - text weight and cover weight.

 - Text Weight Sheets: Thin, flexible sheets similar to ordinary office paper, or the pages of a book